FixedEffects/InteractiveFixedEffectModels.jl/README.md

  Moon Weidner (2015) show that overestimating the number of factors returns consistent estimates: irrelevant factors behave similarly to irrelevant covariates in a traditional OLS.

 #### Does this command implement the bias correction term in Bai (2009)?
-In presence of cross or time correlation beyond the factor structure, the estimate for beta is biased (but still consistent): see Theorem 3 in Bai 2009, which derives the correction term in special cases.
+In presence of cross or time correlation beyond the factor structure, the estimate for beta, while consistent, is biase (see Theorem 3 in Bai 2009, which derives the correction term in special cases).
 However, this package does not implement any correction.
 You may want to add enough factors until residuals are approximately i.i.d.

 #### Can `β` be estimated by replacing X with the residuals of X on a factor model?
-For models with fixed effect, an equivalent way to obtain β is to first demean regressors within groups and then regress `y` on these residuals instead of the original regressors.
-In contrast, this method does not work with models with interactive fixed effects.
+No. While this method would work for fixed effect models, it does not work for interactive fixed effect models.
 While fixed effects are linear projections (so that the Frisch-Waugh-Lovell theorem holds), factor models are non linear projections.